 A simple bit of kit to make sure your tent is fully cleaned of debris at the end of your trip.
 The last thing you want to do is tightly wrap sharp objects inside your tent while packing away, this can damage the fabric.

 After a few uses, you may need to reproof your tent to ensure it remains waterproof.
 Only reproof if you need to, more on this further down the page.

 Seam sealant is a fantastic glue-like substance to help quickly fix taped seams that are coming apart.
 A broken seam can cause your tent to let in water.

-Each tent is different, and after a few practices you'll have mastered the art of pitching and packing away.
+Each tent is different, and after a few practices, you'll have mastered the art of pitching and packing away.
 Here are a few tips to ensure your tent is packed away correctly.